Francis Baring, 5th Baron Ashburton: Personal life

-After the death of his first wife in 1904, he married the American actress Frances Donnelly, whose stage name was "Frances Belmont," on 19 February 1906.
+After the death of his first wife in 1904, he married the American actress Frances Donnelly, whose stage name was "Frances Belmont", on 19 February 1906.
 Frances, one of the original "Florodora" sextet of 1901, was a daughter of James Caryll Donnelly of New York.

+One of Britain's foremost yachtsmen, he commissioned the luxury steam yacht Venetia in 1893.
+The ship was sold to Whittaker Wright in 1898 and renamed Sybarite nd to Cornelius Vanderbilt in 1902 who renamed her the North Star.
+She was requisitioned by the British Navy in WW1 and converted into a hospital ship.